 After being subdued, she was dragged off the bus, and locked in the Middlesex County jail.
 Morgan shouted through the bars to ask someone to tell the local minister to call her mother.
 Continue reading.

-Thurgood Marshall and the NAACP took on her case and in 1946 the Supreme Court ruling, the court stated in part,
+Thurgood Marshall and the NAACP took on her case and in 1946 the Supreme Court ruled in their favor, stating in part,

 It seems clear to us that seating arrangements for the different races in interstate motor travel require a single, uniform rule to promote and protect national travel.
 Consequently, we hold the Virginia statute in controversy invalid.